ganelson/inform/README.md

 ### Colophon

-This README.mk file was generated automatically by Inweb, and should not be edited.
+This README.md file was generated automatically by Inweb, and should not be edited.
 To make changes, edit inform.rmscript and re-generate.